 The growing season (GS) temperature of 2022 was above average (mean GS temperature of the period 2005-2020=11.6 °C, mean 2022 GS temperature=13.2 °C, Markestein whether station (1,184 m a.s.l), (Météo France, 2024)).
 As a result, the mean daily temperature of the understory (15 cm above the soil surface) was 14.6 °C and spanned between 11.9 °C to 17.5 °C for the higher (1203 m a.s.l) and lower (475 m a.s.l) elevation sensors, respectively.
 The mean daily maximum temperature of the GS was 19.3 °C and reached a maximum of 24.7 °C for the lowest elevation plots.

-Elevation was the primary driver of mean temperature variation, with a lapse rate estimated at -0.68 °C 100m-1 (Table 1).
+Elevation was the primary driver of mean temperature variation, with a lapse rate estimated at -0.68 °C.100m-1 (Table 1).
 The model revealed that HLI – contingent on aspect and slope – was the second driver of mean temperature, which can vary up to 1°C between low and high radiation slopes.
 Topographic position also had a significant effect on temperature: the mean temperature was 0.56° C lower in the bottom of a valley compared to ridges.
 Lastly, canopy closure (remotely sensed) cooled understory temperatures.
 An increase of 20% of total canopy cover resulted in a decrease of 0.57° C. The lapse rate explained 87.4% of the variation in mean temperature, the topographic factors (heat load and topographic position index) 3.95%, and canopy cover accounted for 0.82%.
 The R² of the linear model was 92.2%.

 The same predictors except for topographic position were significant in the mean daily maximum temperature model.
 The heat load index had a higher contribution (21.5%) in the maximum temperature compared to the mean temperature model, daily maxima varied for 3.3°C between low and high heat load indices (Table S4).